sav-che/TL-2/Authors/Dennstedt, August Wilhelm {std. Dennst.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 206](https://www.biodiversitylibrary.org/item/103833#page/218/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 206](https://www.biodiversitylibrary.org/page/33259252) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Dennstedt, August Wilhelm {std.
 Dennst.}|first entry]] for this author

 ### Author

-\* Dennstedt, August Wilhelm (1776-1826), German physician and botanist in Magdala (Thüringen), director of the Belvedere Garden near Weimar and professor in Weimar. (*Dennst.*).
+\* Dennstedt, August Wilhelm (1776-1826), German physician and botanist in Magdala (Thüringen), director of the Belvedere Garden near Weimar and professor in Weimar.
+**Abbreviated name**: *Dennst.*

 #### Herbarium and types